jechol/daybit-api-docs/source/localizable/index.html.md

 There are two types of Daybit APIs.
 First one is an [API Call](#api-calls) - client sends a request and server responds accordingly.
 Usually this type of APIs is used for asset trading, deposit or withdraw.
 Second type is a [API Subscription](#subscriptions) which allows you to subscribe to an API and keep getting a notification from Daybit API server.
 There are API subscriptions which includes price change of coins, information of one's wallet, result of one's order and so on.

-Daybit APIs are implemented based on websocket connection and follow the format defined in [Phoenix](https://phoenixframework.org/).
+Daybit APIs are implemented based on websocket connection and follow the format defined in [Phoenix framework](https://phoenixframework.org/).
 Daybit also provides [Pydaybit](#pydaybit) written in Python which allows users to easily use Daybit API.

 If you are not familiar with programming, it would be better to take a look at examples of [Pydaybit](#pydaybit) first.